 Configure location profiles

-In the ‘Access’ tab you can easily set up different location profiles.
+In the ‘Access’ tab, you can easily set up different location profiles.
 By default, everyone is assigned a profile with no restrictions.
-As a building administrator, you can change and add other profiles.
-Profiles are easily configured:
+As a Building administrator, you can change and add other profiles.

 Tip: Try to limit the number of profiles by thinking of areas where people are restricted to go instead of allowed to go.

 New users will automatically be assigned to the default quota and location profile.
 If you want to edit these profiles for a user, there are two ways to do that.
 You can choose batch import to make bulk adjustments to groups of users or edit individual users.

 Importing and exporting users in batches

 In the ‘Access’ tab, you can see all quota and location profiles and how many users are in a specific profile.
 You can import a list of users to specific quota or location profile.
 Importing can only be done by uploading a .csv file that contains email addresses.
 A .csv file can easily be exported from Excel or any other source like your user directory.
 The ’People’ tab provides the option to add an individual person manually.

 When an imported user hasn’t logged in yet, the user will appear in the ‘Users’ tab with only their email address.
 After the first login, they will be assigned to the correct profile automatically.

 For your reference, you can also export a list of users per profile.

 Automating assignment rules